"These statements have not been

 become known outside of Ayurvedic medicine, the traditional medicinal practice of India.

-The oil is used to increase memory and facilitate learning.
-It induces a feeling of well-being and has reported aphrodisiac effects.
+Traditionally the oil has been used to enhance memory and facilitate learning.
+It is reported to induce a feeling of well-being and have aphrodisiac effects.

 |Whats been written about Celastrus?||As reported in a variety